-100 In this study, we measured the annual GHG fluxes from different land use types including natural tidal coasta 101 wetlands (freshwater tidal forest, saltmarsh, and mangroves) and agricultural lands (sugarcane plantation and pondec 102 pastures) in tropical Australia.
-We aimed to assess the potential benefit of restoring wetlands in agricultural landscapes for 103 decreasing GHG emissions.
-Based on these case studies, our objective was to provide some management implication to 104 reduce GHG emissions from agricultural lands in tropical regions.
-We hypothesised that GHG emissions from agricultural 105 lands would be larger than those of natural wetlands and that emissions would be higher in the hot-wet season and during 106 high tides.
-107 Coastal wetlands are found at the interface of terrestrial and marine ecosystems and account for 10% of the global wetland 108 area (Lehner and Döll 2004).
-They are highly productive and provide various ecosystem services such as water quality 109 improvement, biodiversity, and carbon sequestration (Duarte et al, 2013).
-For instance, mangroves can accumulate five times more soil carbon than terrestrial forests (Kauffman et al, 2020).
-However, the high productivity and anoxic soil conditions that promote carbon sequestration can also favour potent greenhouse gas emissions (GHGs), including CO2, CH4 and N2O (Whalen, 2005; Conrad, 2009).
+In this study, we measured the annual GHG fluxes from different land-use types including natural tidal coastal wetlands (freshwater tidal forest, saltmarsh, and mangroves) and agricultural lands (sugarcane plantation and ponded pastures) in tropical Australia.
+We aimed to assess the potential benefit of restoring wetlands in agricultural landscapes for decreasing GHG emissions.
+Based on these case studies, our objective was to provide some management implication to reduce GHG emissions from agricultural lands in tropical regions.
+We hypothesised that GHG emissions from agricultural lands would be larger than those of natural wetlands and that emissions would be higher in the hot-wet season and during high tides.